nergalex/f5-aks-kic-lab/source/class3/module3/module3.rst

 Step 4: Test the setup
 *************************************************************

-- Test with the curl command by replacing {{PATH}} by the path below, and {{EXTERNAL_IP_NIC}} by the IP address of the NGINX Ingress Controller you've noticed on the last step of Exercise 1.
+- Test with the curl command below.
+- Replace {{PATH}} by the path below
+- Replace {{EXTERNAL_IP_NIC}} by the IP address of the NGINX Ingress Controller you've noticed on the last step of Exercise 1.

     - https://cafe.example.com/coffee         -> request is sent to the service coffee